amr-abdelhamid/refbook/manuscript/main.md

 #### Start from (and honor) existing architecture

 Developers tend to deviate from existing initial architecture for many reasons; for lack of design clarity, insufficient documentation, or emergent design consideration which was not handled before.
-The volume of these "violations" to initial architecture was found to be from 9% to 19% of all dependencies in the system [17] for healthy project (projects with updated reference architecture).
+The volume of these "violations" to initial architecture was found to be from 9% to 19% of all dependencies in the system for healthy project (projects with updated reference architecture) [17].

 For poor and cluttered projects, the percentage is much higher.
 The diagrams below present the amount of violations found in two projects I worked with.
 What we have done is that we have first drawn the architectural modules and the expected dependencies between them.
 Then, we have used ConQat [^conqat] to check the architecture validity and detect any violations: